The issue: System Restore failed 0x80070002

 2. When Windows finishes loading, search System Restore from the Start menu and follow the wizard to see if it can be completed successfully.

-Easier way to perform system backup & restore
+More flexible way to perform system backup & restore

 Apart from the error of System Restore failed 0x80070002, users also find System Restore could not start sometimes.
 To make double protection for your system and precious data, you need a superior utility to Windows built-in tool.
 Here I’d like to recommend the best free backup software—AOMEI Backupper Standard to you.